Shelby County v. Holder: Impact

+In a study published in March 2024, the Brennan Center for Justice found that the "racial turnout gap"—"the difference in the turnout rate between white and nonwhite voters"—had grown since 2012, particularly in states that had previously been covered by the Voting Rights Act's preclearance provision.
+The Brennan Center reported, "In 2020, if the gap had not existed, 9 million more ballots would have been cast—far more than the 7 million by which Joe Biden won the national popular vote.
+In 32 states, the number of 'uncast' ballots due to the turnout gap was larger than the winning presidential candidate's margin of votes."

 Alabama

 After Shelby, Alabama Republicans drew a new legislative apportionment map of the state that some, such as federal judge Myron Herbert Thompson, contended was illegal.
 Democrats said that the new map packs African-American voters into too few voting districts and is an effort to hamper the power of the largely Democratic voting base.

 In 2014, the Supreme Court said it would hear appeals from the Alabama Legislative Black Caucus regarding the redistricting.

 Arizona

 In an opinion issued by Arizona's attorney general in 2013, Arizona residents who registered to vote using forms provided by the federal government must also provide documentation proving their citizenship, or their registration will be labeled invalid.
 Attorney General Tom Horne said those who registered using federal registration could vote in federal elections, but not state and local elections without showing proof of citizenship.
 The attorney general also held that these same registrants will not be able to sign petitions for candidates or ballot initiatives.